-Python Script
+Bash Script

 This guide provides the foundational tool for that strategy: a powerful, all-in-one Bash script that performs a comprehensive health check on any Linux-based server.
-It's lightweight, customizable, and serves as the first step towards building a robust observability pipeline.
+It's lightweight, customizable, and the first step towards building a robust observability pipeline.

 What Does This Script Do?

-How to Use This Script:
+How to Use This Script

 chmod +x health_check.sh